Cover for Harold Jacob Dyck's Obituary

 Harold Jacob Dyck was born on April 7, 1941, in Rosthern, Saskatchewan, to Jacob and Helena Dyck.
 He passed away peacefully at his daughter’s home in Indianapolis on January 2, 2026.

-After completing his studies at Bible College and Teachers College, Harold began his teaching career in Winnipeg before taking a position at Fort Churchill on Hudson Bay.
+After completing his studies at Bible College and Teachers College, Harold began his teaching career in Winnipeg before taking a position in Churchill on Hudson Bay.
 In 1964, he brought his new bride, Alfrieda Klassen, to Churchill, where they welcomed their first son, Geoffrey.
 They later had two more children, Laurel and Kevin.
 Throughout their lives, Harold and Alfrieda showed unwavering dedication to caring for their family, especially Geoffrey, who was found to have Duchenne Muscular Dystrophy at age 6.
 Harold and Alfrieda worked as a team caring for their children, since Laurel was diagnosed with Lupus at age 11.

 Harold moved the family to the United States to attend seminary in Fresno, CA. There he also pastored a small church in Reedley.
 Completing his seminary studies, Harold led the family to Hillsboro, KS, where he took a position teaching Biblical studies at Tabor College and Alfrieda continued her nursing career.
 After moving to South Bend, IN, Harold continued his studies in Old Testament at Notre Dame and enjoyed his teaching responsibilities.
 He later worked in real estate for several years in South Bend.
 Harold, Alfrieda and Geoffrey moved back to Winnipeg in 2008 where they rekindled many relationships with Canadian family and friends.